GOE statistics on the moduli space of surfaces of large genus: The variance

 For the sum over $k_1+k_2> L^2$, we use \eqref{bound for large k} to find

 Altogether we find that as $g\to \infty$,

 which gives the result on recalling that $\Sigma^2_{\rm GOE}(f) = 2 \intinf |x| \^f(x)^2 dx $. \end{proof}

-We now bound the contribution of the off-diagonal non-separating pairs $(\gamma,\gamma')$ with $\gamma, \gamma'$ being disjoint simple geodesics such that $S_g\backslash (\gamma\cup \gamma')$ is connected: \begin{lem} \end{lem} \begin{proof} There is a single topological type (i.e. orbit of the mapping class group) of such pairs, giving $S_g\backslash (\gamma\cup \gamma') = S_{g-2,4}$ a surface of genus $g-2$ with two pairs of equal length boundary geodesics (see Figure~\ref{fig:two bdry}).
-Mirzakhani's integration formula gives, using \eqref{ratio V_{g,2}(x,x)/V_g},
+We now bound the contribution of the off-diagonal non-separating pairs $(\gamma,\gamma')$ with $\gamma, \gamma'$ being disjoint simple geodesics such that $S_g\backslash (\gamma\cup \gamma')$ is connected: \begin{lem} \end{lem} \begin{proof} There is a single topological type (i.e. orbit of the mapping class group) of such pairs, giving $S_g\backslash (\gamma\cup \gamma') = S_{g-2,4}$ a surface of genus $g-2$ with two pairs of equal length boundary geodesics, see e.g. \cite[\S 1.3.1]{FM} and Figure~\ref{fig:two bdry}.
+Mirzakhani's integration formula \eqref{gen M integ formula} gives,